Barrow-in-Furness Data Protection Policy. Includes scope and access rights under the Data Protection Act 1998

 How long does it take to provide you with the information?

-The Council must respond within 40 days of receiving your application and payment.
-The 40 days starts from the date on which you sent in the written application, and any additional information required by the Council.
+The Council must respond within one calendar month of receiving your application and payment.
+The calendar month starts from the date on which you sent in the written application, and any additional information required by the Council.

 What should you do when you get the information?